 In 2017, a total of 56.9 per cent of migrants were working age males, while working age females represented 17.1 per cent of the migrant population.
-In total, working-age migrants represented 74 per cent of the migrant population, while children represented 14.7 per cent, young people constituted 10.3 per cent, and older persons comprised 1 per cent (figure 29).
+In total, workingage migrants represented 74 per cent of the migrant population, while children represented 14.7 per cent, young people constituted 10.3 per cent, and older persons comprised 1 per cent (figure 29).

 Figure 30.
-Number of migrants and refugees from and into GCC countries, 2017

-The GCC subregion has a high number of migrants, both in net numbers and as a proportion of the total population (figures 30 and 31), owing to the high influx of migrant workers.
+Number of migrants and refugees from and in GCC countries, 2017 proportion of the total population (figures 30 and 31), owing to the high influx of migrant workers.
 The number of migrants going to all GCC countries is also much larger than the number of migrants originating from GCC countries, owing to a smaller number of GCC nationals and their low migration rates.
-The next section will describe in more detail the migration patterns from GCC countries.
+The next section will describe the migration patterns from GCC countries.